RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

     versionTag: 6.0.8-1
 ```

-If you require pull secrets, you must add `imagePullSecrets`:
+If your private container registry requires pull secrets, you must add `pullSecrets`
+to the `spec`:

 ```YAML
 apiVersion: app.redislabs.com/v1